Virginia Axline (1911-1988)

-Virginia M. Axline is best known for her influence on Play Therapy.
-In 1964, Axline published a revolutionary and inspiring true story called Dibs In Search of Self.
-The book chronicled her therapeutic relationship with a five year old boy who presented as withdrawn and uncommunicative.
-Thought to be either autistic or to have severe mental retardation by his parents, Dibs emerged to find himself through play therapy over the course of several months.
-When he developed the necessary skills to show his true self to the world, it was realized that he was a genius with an IQ of 168.
-The methods that Axline used to interact with Dibs are identified and explained in this revolutionary first-hand account.
-The book has become a part of curriculum at many universities and graduate schools, and is still hailed as one of the most influential books in the field of play therapy.
+In 1964, Axline published a revolutionary and inspiring true story called Dibs in Search of Self.
+The book chronicled her therapeutic relationship with a five year-old boy who appeared withdrawn and uncommunicative.
+Though his parents suspected autism or severe mental retardation to be the cause of his behavior, Dibs emerged to find himself through play therapy over the course of several months.
+When he developed the necessary skills to show his true self to the world, Axline realized that he was a genius with an IQ of 168.
+The methods that Axline used to interact with Dibs are identified and explained in this revolutionary, first-hand account.
+The book has become a part of curriculum at many universities and graduate schools and is still hailed as one of the most influential books in the field of play therapy.
 Axline authored several other books during her illustrious career.

 Contribution to Psychology

-Axline is one of the developers of play therapy.
+Virginia M. Axline is best known for her influence on play therapy.
 Play therapy is based on nonverbal communication through play.
-It strives to facilitate healing and psychological and behavioral changes in clients, who are most often children.
-The goal is to afford the child the opportunity for self-development, growth and social integration.
+It strives to facilitate healing, as well as psychological and behavioral changes in clients who are most often children.
+The goal is to afford the child the opportunity for self-development, growth, and social integration.
 Often times, play therapy is a vehicle for diagnosis.
-A therapist can gain a deep understanding of a child’s underlying issues when permitted to observe his play and by assessing the interaction he has with the therapist.
-Play is encouraged both structured and unstructured, in order to provide the child with the opportunity for proper behavioral and cognitive development.
+A therapist can gain a deep understanding of a child’s underlying issues by observing the child’s play and assessing the interaction between child and therapist.
+Both structured and unstructured play is encouraged in order to provide the child with the opportunity for proper behavioral and cognitive development.

-2. The child must be unconditionally accepted by the therapist.
+- The child must be unconditionally accepted by the therapist.

-6. The therapist acts as the shadow, allowing the child to lead the therapeutic journey through dialogue and actions.
+- The therapist acts as the shadow, allowing the child to lead the therapeutic journey through dialogue and actions.